Project Description

 When I joined Sphera in mid 2018, it was a company that recognized that it sorely needed to improve the UX of its software but at the same time had neither any idea how to begin nor any notion of how to actually work with UX professionals.
 This lack of understanding manifested in confusion and frustration at best and full on delays and missed opportunities at worst.
 To overcome these roadblocks, several strategies were run simultaneously.

-The battle plan to transform Sphera into a UX power house included the hiring of a motivated team of professionals, the development of a central guiding UX framework, the authoring of a verbose and robust UX style guide and design system, and strategic insertion and evangelization of UX practices at key (and often unexpected) places.
+The battle plan to transform Sphera into a UX power house included the hiring of a motivated team of professionals, the development of a central guiding UX framework, the authoring of a verbose and robust UX style guide and design system using atomic design, and strategic insertion and evangelization of UX practices at key (and often unexpected) places.

 ROLE